The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 The pocket is tiny because the clip is tiny.

 Let the paperclip set the limits.
-One small insert, one clean opening, one flat backing, and one removable place on the page are enough.
+One small insert, one clean mouth, one flat backing, one protected page channel, and one removable place on the page are enough.

 Before You Close the Page